OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 Ontologies that became dormant and were marked as either obsolete, orphaned, or inactive require a review process if they want to be marked as active again.
 Currently, these are the required steps:
-1. If an ontology is desired to be reactivated, a member of the ontology community first makes a PR on the metadata file with the desired change in state.
+1. If an ontology is desired to be reactivated, it must first pass the Dashboard.
+2. A member of the ontology community makes a PR on the metadata file with the desired change in state.
    This PR must include some evidence that backs up the change (we will provide better guidelines as this SOP matures).
 Think of showing closed issues to indicate activity etc.
-2. If the community member is not the ontology owner, the ontology owner must be contacted for comment via email and tagged on the issue.
+3. If the community member is not the ontology owner, the ontology owner must be contacted for comment via email and tagged on the issue.
 The ontology owner is given 1 month to object to the change, in which case, it is rejected.
-3. The OBO Operations committee assigns a reviewer during the next call to analyse the evidence for the change.
+4. The OBO Operations committee assigns a reviewer during the next call to analyse the evidence for the change.
 Only the evidence matters - no need to try and collect more evidence in favour of the state change.
-Note that the ontology will be required to pass the Dashboard.
-4. The Reviewer presents the arguments for and against the state change at an OBO Ops call.
+5. The Reviewer presents the arguments for and against the state change at an OBO Ops call.
-5. A vote is issued that must be unanimous in favour of the state change
+6. A vote is issued that must be unanimous in favour of the state change.

 <a name="OPS_MEMBER"></a>